Hemangi2212/MCP-Lead-Qualification/README.md

 **Sample AI Message:**

-> *"Hello!
+> *"Hi there!
 Welcome to Godrej Properties.
-I’m Sarah.
-Are you interested in a 2, 3, or 4 BHK apartment in Hinjawadi, Pune?"*
+Are you interested in finding out more about our apartments in Hinjawadi, Pune?"*

 ---